 - Ask the online reputation management firm to share a plan of action, and if they make unrealistic promises and claims, avoid them

-- Talk with the reputation strategist, ask them how your project differs from similar projects
+- Talk with the reputation strategist, and ask them how your project differs from similar projects

 - Hold monthly or quarterly performance meetings with them